Plus1XP/deleteR/README.md

 deleteR is an open source application to mass delete contacts for iOS & macOS.

-Contact Deleter is the easiest way to delete multiple contacts at once.
+deleteR is the easiest way to delete multiple contacts at once.
 You can delete a single contact with a swipe or you can delete multiple contacts at once.

 # Screenshots